 I started out as a silent part of the iFixit community in 2015 as a part of the Shipping Crew.
 That kept me plenty busy, to say the least.
 This past June, I started traveling, and eventually landed here in Stuttgart, Germany, where our EU HQ happens to be.
-Recently, I decided to try out a polyphasic sleep cycle and have since had more time in each day than I know what to do with.
-I don't have anything set to keep me busy until January, so I'm finding all sorts of ways to fill that time.
-Some of it is reading, which I'd normally procrastinate on for months.
+Recently, I tried out a polyphasic sleep cycle and found that despite having more time, I eventually wasted most of it like I would in a normal day.
+I'm back to normal human hours for now.
+I don't have anything set to keep me busy until January, so I'm finding all sorts of meaningful ways to fill my time.
+Some of it is reading, which I used to procrastinate on for months.
 Some of it is writing.
 Some of it is going to events and discussions around the city.
 And some of it involves research, as you've seen around Answers.

 Other hobbies have included the Aerial Arts(that's me in the long pants), choir (10 years), harp, improv theater, and editing (writing and film).
 I've since toned down my proofreading instinct to reasonable levels, but I still believe in the logic of word order and that some sentences just want to be structured a certain way, with certain words in them.
 I was on a bylaws committee once.
 That's carefully crafted jargon, a set of game rules and guidelines meant for human interpretation.
 Don't get me started on it, we'll be here all night.
 But sometimes my foreign languages get in the way of my English.